 - Mathematics - Trigonometry by S.L.
 Loney, Problems in Calculus of One Variable by I.A.
 Maron

-Make a time-table for JEE Main preparation.
+Make a timetable for JEE Main preparation.
 Check out the previous years’ data for topic-wise weightage.
 Assign more time for important topics.
 However, don’t ignore the other topics.
-Do include 10 to 15 minutes break in between your study sessions.
+Do include a 10 to 15 minutes break in between your study sessions.